Mosut0/TwitterBot/README.md

 -Input your personal Twitter App Keys in ```config2.js``` and ```.env``` (**DO NOT SHARE**)

--Make your own directory with what you want to upload
+-Make your own directory with what you want to upload.

 *NOTE: This bot can only upload images and videos.*